Middle Grade Health Education

 SFUSD's Health Education curriculum is designed to meet the guidelines of the California Health Education Standards, the California Health Framework, and related laws and policies like the California Healthy Youth Act.
-The class focuses on six content areas:

-Healthy Literacy Model
+Health Literacy Model

 California students need to learn skills (i.e. the standards) to increase their Health Literacy , which has been defined by the World Health Organization as the cognitive and social skills which determine the motivation and ability of individuals to gain access to, understand, and use information in ways which promote and maintain good health.

-More Details on Middle School Health Education:
+More Details on Middle Grade Health Education

 SFUSD offers two middle grade health education courses, designed to be taken in sequence.
 Courses will be implemented as trimester-length classes in both seventh and eighth grades.

 Students learn and practice the protective skills to make good choices and stay engaged in school despite the pitfalls of substance abuse, bullying, cyber-bullying, unhealthy foods, and peer pressure.
 They learn how their brain and body changes during their teen years, as well as how to care for and nurture them.
 Additionally, Puberty and Anatomy classes teach students about reproductive health, body development, positive body image, and healthy relationships while promoting values of diversity and inclusion.